 How are you seeing consumers shift their preferences in authentication solutions?

-I think one of the primary things we've seen is consumers' acceptance of biometrics.
+I think one of the primary preferences we've seen in authentication solutions is consumers' acceptance of biometrics.
 They're much more willing to share information about their physical being, as well as have their behaviors tracked.
 I think a lot of this is due to the transition we’ve seen to digital channels as a result of the pandemic.
 Some reports have said that the transition to digital channels accelerated by five to 10 years.
 The overall perceived effectiveness of facial recognition and iris scanning was above 60%.
 And for the first time we saw consumers' perceived effectiveness of voice biometrics hit the 50% mark.

 Consumers are showing increased interest in the use of biometrics for authentication.
 They understand that biometrics authentication is more secure than traditional passwords, even one-time pass codes.
 Consumers across the board realize that biometrics are more secure, but their perception of the effectiveness of certain biometrics did change from 2019 to 2020.
 Javelin believes that's a direct result of the pandemic.